What is Faceplasty?

 It is intended for bodywork professionals — osteopaths, manual therapists, somatic practitioners — and for anyone working consciously with the body.

-The teaching emphasizes care, precision, and accompaniment, rather than correction.
+The training focuses on care, precision, and support rather than correction.